 While in its first year Vision Zero has taken real steps toward its ultimate goal, making New York the world’s safest big city by 2024 is going to require more than just government policy and programs—it will demand the participation of the State Legislature, lawmakers, and citizens alike to do their part in contributing to safe practices on the roads.

-If you’ve received a traffic ticket anywhere in New York, contact The Rosenblum Law Firm at 888-883-5529 for a free consultation.
+If you’ve received a traffic ticket anywhere in New York, contact Rosenblum Law at 888-883-5529 for a free consultation.
 Our attorneys will explain your charges and let you know the best way to protect your driving record.